anastasiafloris/ppchemproject/README.md

-The following chemical tools are required: Python, RDKit, pandas, py3Dmol, Jupyter Lab The dataset was downloaded at the following URL: https://pubchem.ncbi.nlm.nih.gov/ To download the chemical tools one may use the following command on their terminal: pip install rdkit pandas py3Dmol
+The following chemical tools are required: Python, RDKit, pandas, py3Dmol, Jupyter Lab The dataset was downloaded at the following URL: https://pubchem.ncbi.nlm.nih.gov/ To download the chemical tools one may use the following command on their terminal: pip install rdkit pandas py3Dmol This package's code is present under "Module 1"